 - Chronic illnesses.
 Conditions such as diabetes, kidney failure, infectious diseases,Cushing’s, Addison’s, cancer, etc. can make it difficult for your pet to keep themselves adequately hydrated.
 Make sure you monitor their water intake carefully, and keep your vet updated on how things are going.

-Tomorrow, we’ll talk about how dehydration is diagnosed, and what can be done to treat the condition.
-I’ll also finish telling you the “tail” of our friend Cotton!
+Next, learn about how dehydration is diagnosed, and what can be done to treat the condition.

 To more waggin’ and purrin’. rwkj